You are submerged in a sea of data about your network. Just about everything keeps nanosecond-by-nanosecond log

 Ideally, you should try to pare down your logs by a suspected time range, look for particular IP addresses that don't make sense, or actions that only administrators would perform, such as changes to group policies.
 Multiple entries, such as unsuccessful login attempts, are another sign of potential break-ins.
 It is also useful to employ commercial security log management tools or services, which can help spot patterns and uncover some of these more insidious events.

 We asked some experts to share their insight, and actual samples of data breaches.
 While we can't reproduce everything for privacy reasons, our examples provide enough of the event trace and log details to give you a good idea of how to go about finding this critical information.
 These examples are only the tip of the iceberg, just like real log management forensics investigations.
-Commercial tools can help spot patterns and correlate events,
+Commercial tools can help spot patterns and correlate events, but it helps to hone your skills by spending some time learning what to look for.

 SCENARIO 1: UNAUTHORIZED DATA DOWNLOAD